 The Family Psychology Master's Program is designed to prepare clinicians for job opportunities in clinical settings that involve therapeutic services to families, individuals, and couples.
 It is built upon the philosophical and theoretical tenets inherent in the rich heritage of individual, marriage, and family therapy.
 This multi-dimensional approach to understanding human beings is greatly enhanced through the use of the unique Hardin-Simmons Four-Dimensional Model, depicted by a visual pyramid-shaped structure.
-This model, developed by our faculty, has allowed our students to more fully appreciate the biological, social, psychological, and existential-spiritual dimensions of their clients, thus facilitating the integration of these aspects into their clinical work.
+This model, developed by former faculty, has allowed our students to more fully appreciate the biological, social, psychological, and existential-spiritual dimensions of their clients, thus facilitating the integration of these aspects into their clinical work.

 The HSU Four-Dimensional Model incorporates the following:

 - Biological - recognizing the heritable, developmental, and functional aspects of being physically human

 - Social - recognizing the generational, organizational, and transactional aspects of relationships among human beings within systems

 - Psychological - recognizing the intra-psychic cognitive (thinking), affective (feelings/emotions), and behavioral (actions/doing) aspects of being human